 Self-Care and Mental Health Support

-Self-care and mental health support are essential for autistic individuals experiencing burnout.
+Self-care and mental health support are essential for the autistic community and individuals experiencing burnout.
 Engaging in activities such as:

 • Yoga